-As a Bachelor of Engineering Technology student, you will integrate skills in problem-solving, teamwork and communications to develop and demonstrate technical capabilities in your chosen field of Civil, Electrical, Mechanical or Aircraft Maintenance Engineering.
-This CQUniversity Engineering course incorporates Project-Based Learning, providing you with the opportunity to learn in context, in formal and informal learning environments such as workshops, classes and project studios.
-Teamwork and problem-solving skills are learned alongside technical content in exciting real-world engineering contexts.
+As a Bachelor of Engineering Technology student, you will integrate problem-solving, teamwork and communications skills to develop and demonstrate technical capabilities in your chosen field of Civil, Electrical, Mechanical, Resource Systems or Aircraft Maintenance Engineering.
+This CQUniversity Engineering course incorporates project-based learning, allowing you to learn in context and in formal and informal learning environments such as workshops, classes, and project studios.
+You will learn teamwork and problem-solving skills alongside technical content in exciting real-world engineering contexts that promote sustainable development.

-The course consists of a common first-year unit after which you will select your Major in either Civil Engineering (Structural or Municipal Transportation), Electrical Engineering (Electrical Control or Electrical Power), Mechanical Engineering (Design or Energy), Aircraft Maintenance Engineering (Avionics or Mechanical).
+The course consists of a common first year, after which you will select your Major in either Civil Engineering (Structural or Municipal Transportation), Electrical Engineering (Electrical Control or Electrical Power), Mechanical Engineering (Design or Energy), Aircraft Maintenance Engineering (Avionics or Mechanical), or Resource Systems (Automation or Data Science).

-Civil, Electrical and Mechanical Majors of this course are available in online mode, allowing you the flexibility to study if you are in a remote location or if you are working and cannot attend face-to-face classes.
-If you are studying online, you will attend residential schools associated with some units in the course in order to develop practical skills and to network with staff and students in the course.
+Civil, Electrical, Mechanical and Resource Systems Majors of this course are available online, allowing you the flexibility to study if you are in a remote location or working and cannot attend face-to-face classes.
+If you are studying online, you will participate in intensive classes associated with some units in the course to develop practical skills and network with staff and students.
 You will also interact with staff and students via online unit websites.

-The Bachelor of Engineering Technology may also be used as an alternative entry pathway into the CC31 Bachelor of Engineering (Honours).
-The Bachelor of Engineering Technology students in Civil, Electrical and Mechanical Majors study many of the same units as CC31 Bachelor of Engineering students but in a narrower discipline area.
+The Bachelor of Engineering Technology is an alternative entry pathway for engineering Honours courses.
+Students in Civil, Electrical, Mechanical, and Resource Systems Majors study many of the same units as CC31 Bachelor of Engineering students but in a specialised discipline area.

 Bachelor of Engineering Technology graduates enjoy a wide variety of challenging career options across a range of industries and government sectors.
 As an Engineering Technologist you will apply your problem-solving skills and knowledge of scientific fundamentals to the design, testing, inspection, adaptation, commissioning, management or operation of on-site equipment, plant and sustainable systems.